-- For the 2018-2019 Delivery Year, no change to what has already been approved in prior Procurement Plans.
-That is 25% to be procured through the September 2016 RFP, 50% to be procured through the August 2017 RFP;140 and any remaining balance to be procured in the MISO PRA. - For the 2019-2020 Delivery Year, procure 25% of the forecasted capacity requirements through an RFP administered by the IPA in Spring, 2018, and an additional 25% of the forecasted capacity requirement in the Fall of 2018, 141 and procure the remaining balance through the MISO PRA scheduled for April of 2019. - For the 2020-2021 Delivery Year, the decision will be deferred until next year's Plan.
+- For the 2018-2019 Delivery Year, no change to what has already beingbeen approved in prior Procurement Plans.
+That is 25% to be procured through the September 2016 RFP, 50% is expected to be procured through the August 2017 RFP;141 and any remaining balance to be procured in the MISO PRA. - For the 2019-2020 Delivery Year, 100 procure 25% of the Ameren Illinois Capacity be procured forecasted capacity requirements through an RFP administered by the IPA in Spring, 2018, and an additional 25% of the forecasted capacity requirement in the Fall of 2018, and procure the remaining balance through the MISO PRA-scheduled for April of 2019. - For the 2020-2021 Delivery Year, 100% of the Ameren Illinois Capacity be procured through the MISO PRA the decision will be deferred until next year's Plan.